davidjpy/jtravel/README.md

 # J-Travel
-J-Travel is a social media web application for people sharing their travelling experience in Japan.
+J-Travel is a social media web application for people to share their travelling experience in Japan.

+## Overview
+This is a React.js + Django hybrid-app, with the same backend serves HTML pages embedding JavaScript components and API requests.
+The main dependencies used are as follows:
+* Frontend
+  1. react
+  2. react-router-dom
+  3. webpack
+  4. babel
+  5. mui/material
+  6. axios
+* Backend
+  1. django
+  2. Simple JWT

 ## Features
 * Register, login & logout your personal account.